 - Does the value of science depend on its practical applications?

-Students who have completed their Cambridge certificate need O-level English with a grade of 80% or higher to be LPI exempt.
 Attaining a grade of at least 80% on the Cambridge O-levels satisfies the English 12 requirement for Science One.

 Applications from students studying outside of Canada who will have completed the prerequisites are also welcomed.
 The preparation of these students for Science One will be judged on a case-by-case basis.
 International students entering Science One are expected to complete UBC Jump Start in August.
 JUMP START is a first-year transition program for new international and Aboriginal students.
-UBC is the only university in Canada to offer such a comprehensive academic transition program.

-You will be admitted based on preliminary information provided by you and your school.
+Your admission to Science One is based on preliminary information provided by you and your school.
 A drop in high school marks after application may indicate a weakness in your background.
 If any of your marks dropped by more than 2-3%, or if you have not met all of our requirements after marks are finalized, we should be contacted immediately to discuss strategies for academic success.

 - Are you missing Calculus 12 (or BC Equivalent)?